 My answer is twofold:

-- Make your master password the best password you have;
+- Make your master password the best one you have;

-- If you’re still worried, use the double-blind password strategy so that even if your password vault were hacked, it’s still useless.
+- If you’re still worried, use the double-blind password strategy so that even if your manager app vault were hacked, it’s still useless.

 Final Thoughts on Password Strength Meters